austinwilcox/disconnected/README.md

 startingWindow: The default option is 1, in my tmux config I do 1-9, and I don't use 0.
 This is my opinionated config for tmux.

 windows:
->  name: Name of the tmux window
+*  name: Name of the tmux window
->  basePath: This will build on basePath from the parent, so if your basePath in the parent is "~/Software" this one could drill down into the tools folder by suppying "tools" as the option here.
+*  basePath: This will build on basePath from the parent, so if your basePath in the parent is "~/Software" this one could drill down into the tools folder by suppying "tools" as the option here.
->  commands: A series of shell commands that you want run in that window.
+*  commands: A series of shell commands that you want run in that window.
->  shouldCloseAfterCommand: tells tmux whether or not to close the window after the commands are complete.
+*  shouldCloseAfterCommand: tells tmux whether or not to close the window after the commands are complete.
-  TODO Support panes in the future.

 ## TODO
 - [ ] Update this so that the name auto defaults to the name of the file.